HaojingTONG/VLM-Inference/README.md

 ```text
 notebooks/colab_run.ipynb
 ```
+Team members from the original project proposal/checkpoint:

+Haojing Tong (ht2667)
+Yuqi Wang (yw4338)
+Primary runtime target: Google Colab A100 GPU.
+Primary model: Qwen/Qwen2.5-VL-3B-Instruct.

 It is intended to run on Google Colab or a GPU environment such as an NVIDIA A100.
 The notebook validates the dataset schema, runs corrected quality evaluation, benchmarks baseline and compressed inference, saves CSV/JSON results, and generates presentation-ready plots.

+## Executive Summary
+High-performance VLMs can generate hundreds or thousands of visual tokens for high-resolution or multi-image inputs.
+These tokens are passed into the language model during inference, increasing prefill cost, KV-cache size, GPU memory usage, latency, and limiting throughput.

+This project implements a reproducible benchmark suite for evaluating visual token compression.
+It compares:

+full visual tokens with no compression, fixed-ratio visual token pruning, importance-based visual token pruning, token merging.
+The most important engineering component is a model-aware Qwen2.5-VL fixed-ratio pruning adapter.
+It intercepts visual embeddings after Qwen2.5-VL's visual encoder and before LLM prefill, prunes image embeddings, and rebuilds the sequence metadata required by Qwen2.5-VL generation.
+This creates a genuinely shorter LLM input sequence instead of only simulating compression at the image level.

+The benchmark records latency, throughput, peak GPU memory, visual-token counts, generated answers, strict VQA-style accuracy, and OOM/success status.
+A 50-sample synthetic stress VQA/OCR dataset is included so compression-induced accuracy degradation is visible even without downloading external datasets.

+## Relation to the Original Proposal
+The original proposal aimed to study Efficiency-Accuracy Trade-off for visual token compression under a benchmark grid:

+image resolution: low, medium, high, image density: 1, 2, and 4 images per prompt, compression intensity: 100% down to aggressive retention ratios,
+metrics: latency, throughput, peak GPU memory, OOM behavior, and answer quality.
+This repository implements that direction with a Colab-first stack:

+PyTorch and Hugging Face Transformers instead of an HPC/Slurm-first setup, Qwen2.5-VL-3B-Instruct as the main model, Qwen2-VL-2B-Instruct as a fallback, real internal fixed-ratio pruning for Qwen2.5-VL, standalone/proxy baselines for importance pruning and token merging, CSV logging and notebook plots for efficiency-accuracy trade-off analysis.
+The proposal also discussed attention-based pruning, ToMe-style bipartite merging, vLLM/DeepSpeed, and large external VQA benchmarks.
+Those are kept as future extensions.
+The current implementation prioritizes a stable, reproducible Colab A100 workflow.

 ## What This Project Claims